Can I Buy a Home with Bad Credit?

 Mortgage Insurance Premium (MIP)

-The FHA loan calls for homebuyers to purchase an insurance policy if the down payment is less than 20%.
-It is either paid at closing or paid in 12 installments.
+The FHA loan requires homebuyers to purchase an insurance policy if the down payment is less than 20%.
+It is either paid at closing or paid in twelve installments.

 Loans Available for Those with Bad Credit

-The following loans are backed by the federal government and prove easier to obtain for those with low credit scores.
-The overall goal of the VA, FHA, and USDA loans is to provide as many eligible Americans with the opportunity to become homeowners.
-The details vary, but overall, the qualifications are less strenuous than traditional home loans
+Federal government-backed loans could be more attainable for people with low credit scores.
+The overall goal of the VA, FHA, and USDA loans is to provide as many eligible Americans the opportunity to become homeowners.
+The details vary, but generally, the requirements are less strenuous than traditional home loans.

 The VA Loan

 By far, one of the easiest ways for a military member to work around a low credit score is to take advantage of their VA loan benefit.
-Mortgage lenders are much more willing to offer VA loans with competitive interest rates to applicants because of the U.S. Department of Veterans Affairs’ guarantee.
+Mortgage lenders are much more willing to offer VA loans with competitive interest rates to applicants since they're backed by the U.S. Department of Veterans Affairs guarantee.

-For all the benefits a VA loan provides a servicemember with bad credit, it does have a drawback with the funding fee assessed.
+For all the benefits a VA loan provides a service member with bad credit, its only real drawback is the funding fee.
 Borrowers can pay the funding fee separately or within the home loan.
-In some situations, military members with disabilities can apply to have the funding fee waived.
-Click here to view the VA's Funding Fee Tables
+In some situations, military members with disabilities can apply to waive the funding fee.

 FHA Loan

-• Some FHA lenders will accept proof of fewer than two years of employment.
+- Some FHA lenders will accept proof of less than two years of employment.

-It is possible to qualify for an FHA loan if you’ve experienced bankruptcy or foreclosure, but the mortgage lender requires proof to see if good credit has been maintained after the debts were settled.
-FHA applications may be submitted between one and two years past bankruptcy and three years beyond foreclosure.
+It's possible to qualify for an FHA loan if you’ve experienced bankruptcy or foreclosure.
+However, the mortgage lender requires proof that the applicant has maintained good credit since settling debts.
+Buyers may submit FHA applications between one and two years past bankruptcy and three years beyond foreclosure.

-There is a misconception that the government only offers FHA loans to first-time buyers.
-This is not the case—any buyer may apply.
-However, those who put less than 20% down will have to pay MIP for the entire length of the loan.
+There is a misconception that the government only offers FHA loans to first-time homebuyers.
+However, any buyer may apply.
+That said, you will have to pay the onetime UpFront Mortgage Insurance Premium (UFMIP) and Mortgage Insurance Premiums (MIP) for 11 years or the entire length of the loan.

 USDA Loan

-These loans have similar qualifications to the FHA and VA loan programs, but are offered through the U.S. Department of Agriculture.
-The intent is to provide mortgages to low to average income earners in rural areas.
+USDA loans have similar qualifications to the FHA and VA loan programs but are offered through the U.S. Department of Agriculture.
+The intent is to provide mortgages to low or average income earners in rural areas.

-The loans are processed through the USDA Rural Development Guaranteed Housing Loan Program.
-The majority of loans are designated for rural settings, but it's a good idea to check with a USDA-approved lender because there are surprising nooks and crannies of suburban locations that are eligible.
+The USDA Rural Development Guaranteed Housing Loan Program processes the loans.
+Most of the loans are given to those in rural settings, but it's a good idea to check with a USDA-approved lender because there are surprising nooks and crannies of suburban locations that are eligible.

-Should you be unable to pay, the burden that falls on your co-signer could wreak havoc on their financial stability.
-A co-signing deal should not be entered into unless each signer acknowledges the details and responsibilities.
+While it can be helpful, the burden on your co-signer could wreak havoc on their financial stability.
+You should not enter a co-signing deal unless each signer acknowledges the details and responsibilities.

 The program also offers up to 3% of the purchase price back in closing cost assistance.

-With their partner HomePath Ready Buyer, Fannie Mae requires applicants to become educated on the home buying process through coursework on their app.
+With their partner, HomePath Ready Buyer, Fannie Mae requires applicants to complete coursework on their app to learn about the home buying process.

 How Can I Improve My Credit Score?

 Credit scores are not permanent.
-There are many options to repair credit problems and increase your credit score, which will allow lower interest rates on loans and open more possibilities from lenders.
-Give yourself plenty of time before applying for a home loan to correct botched credit.
+There are many options to repair credit problems and increase your credit score, which opens the door to lower interest rates on loans and more options from lenders.
+Allow yourself the time to make adjustments before applying for a home loan.

 Begin by examining each of your credit reports.

 Errors vary from incorrect addresses to evidence of identity theft.
-The credit bureaus offer online assistance for filing disputes and corrections.
+Credit bureaus offer online assistance for filing disputes and corrections.
 Any corrections made, especially regarding late fees or outstanding balances, help to increase your credit score.

 Continue to pay all of your bills on time and in full.